Prevent Healthcare Data Breaches: A 12-Step Guide

 • Monitor for compromised credentials on the dark web alongside your network IOCs - threats often surface externally before attackers breach your systems.

-• The Pyramid of Pain framework helps you prioritize IOCs by how difficult they are for attackers to change, with behavioral patterns being most valuable.
+• The Pyramid of Pain framework helps you prioritize IOCs by how difficult they are for attackers to change.
+Behavioral patterns hurt attackers the most.

 • IOCs show what happened; indicators of attack (IOAs) catch attacks in progress.
-You need both for comprehensive detection.
+You need both.

 Your security team probably thinks about indicators of compromise as forensic evidence.
 Something you find after attackers have already gotten in.
 That’s only half the story.

 The average organization takes 241 days to identify and contain a breach (IBM Cost of Data Breach 2025).
-That’s eight months of attackers roaming your network, stealing data, and establishing persistence.
+That’s eight months of attackers roaming your network and stealing data.
 By the time you find the IOCs, the damage is done.

 But here’s what most security teams miss: many IOCs appear outside your network first.
 Stolen credentials show up on dark web marketplaces.
 Infostealer logs surface in Telegram channels.
 Session tokens get leaked before attackers even use them.